 What district phone numbers should I add to my contact list?

-To ensure you are receiving notifications, please add district and building numbers to your contact list:
+To ensure you are receiving notifications, please add the district number to your contact list: (315) 829-2520

 I do not have children enrolled in your district, but I receive notifications.
 How can I be removed from your list?